jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-Here's the raw vector node that Codegen extracts from Sketch.
-They're absolutely positioned, and is a far way from being responsive HTML and CSS.
+See here, is the raw vector node that Codegen extracts from Sketch.
+They're absolutely positioned, and it is a far way away from being responsive HTML and CSS.

 :::